Projects Abroad in Nepal - Arrival Procedures

 If you are volunteering on a Standard Project, all necessary work-related transportation costs will be covered by Projects Abroad.

 The most popular dish in Nepal is dhal bhat: it’s a meal that consists of rice and lentil soup (vegetarians will be absolutely fine).
 If you want to have a taste of back home, Nepal has adapted famously to Western style restaurants.
 In Thamel you will find Italian Pizza, Mexican tacos, Japanese sukiyaki, Thai chocolate, Chinese marshmallows, onion and minestrone soup, borscht, quiche, soy burgers and some of the best desserts - apple and lemon pies, almond layer cakes, and fruit cakes.
-To wash any (or all) of these offerings down, try a lassi (a refreshing mixture of curd and water), the locally produced beer or chang, a Himalayan home brew made from barley.
+To wash any (or all) of these offerings down, try a lassi (a refreshing mixture of curd and water) or chang, a Himalayan home brew made from barley.

 Once at your placement, you'll sit down with the supervisor and discuss a work schedule and what your interests are.
 If you have any questions or problems our staff are available 24 hours a day by phone.